xujuren/SocialMediaCat/app/Documents/To-do list.md

 *** Bugs ***

 * new functions
-    - Like: didn't change count (only once)
+    - Like: didn't should count change at view (only once), scroll up/down also get in Current Post
     - delete: didnt change user
     - both: >> implement the RBTree
-    - firebase llike & post                         @Cathy (pushed, not yet test)
+    - firebase like & post   (pushed, not yet test)

+* firebase should also need load ...                @Cathy

 * Minor items that affect many different places